 - Have completed a 2019-2020 Free Application for Federal Student Aid (FAFSA), be federally eligible and determined to have financial need

 Students enrolled in a program that was offered exclusively online during the spring 2020 semester were not eligible for emergency grants.
 Students who were in default on a Title IV loan (or who owed refund money on a Title IV grant) were also ineligible for CARES Act funding.

 The following expenses were considered for grant assistance if they were related to the disruption of campus operations due to the coronavirus: Food, housing (such as having to move off campus when residence halls closed), course materials, health care, child care, technology-related expenses (such as having to buy a computer when courses were moved online) and/or transportation (such as having to fly home because classes were canceled or having to return from study abroad because of program cancelation).

 This funding was separate from any institutional financial aid and priority was given to those with the greatest demonstrated financial need based on the FAFSA.
 These funds could not be used to pay for tuition and related fees.
 The U.S. Department of Education did not allow these funds to be used for international students, undocumented students, non-matriculated students or students enrolled in distance-only degree programs.

-Eligible undergraduate students were emailed on May 14 with more information and a link to the application form.
-The survey closed May 31 and only students who applied were considered.
+Eligible undergraduate students were emailed May 14, 2020 with more information and a link to the application form.
+The survey closed May 31, 2020 and only students who applied were considered.
 Study abroad students with additional expenses were considered a special population and additional costs were reimbursed.